What's new in Joomla 4.1?

 HTML5 containers in Tinymce

-This customization in the standard editor adds the ability to highlight your content with article, aside and section which are important landmarks for the author of the page.
+This customisation in the default editor adds the ability to highlight your content with article, aside and section which are important landmarks for the author of the page.

 Syntax highlighting in Tinymce's source code

-When you look at the code of an article or module in the editor, you will see that it is no longer shown as standard text but colors have been added, which you can recognize from different editing programs.
+When you view the code of an article or module in the editor, you will see that it is no longer shown as standard text but colours have been added, which you can recognise from different editing tools.
 This makes the text easier to read and faster to edit.

 Absolute time display in User action log

-Until Joomla 4.1 it was only possible to display a relative time in the user action log.
+Until Joomla 4.1, it was only possible to display relative time in the user action log.

-Now under Users " User action log " Options you will see the option to also display these actions as absolute time.
+Now under Users " User action log " Options you will see the option to display these actions as absolute time as well.
 This can be useful when, for example, you want to create an export of all your activities for the client.

 Relative view: